weknowthecalmat/weknowthecalmat/Readme.md

 # Hello there, I'm Vinod Kamat 👋

-## Results-driven Product Engineer | AI & Data Science Enthusiast 🚀
+## Results-driven Product Engineer (3.5+ years of professional work experience) | AI & Data Science Enthusiast 🚀

 👋 Welcome to my GitHub!
 I'm a Product Engineer with 3+ years of experience leading and building products that drive real impact.
 Currently pursuing my Master's in Information Management (AI & Data Science) at the University of Washington.